owensgit/Electron-React-Calculator/README.md

-# electron-react-calculator
+# Electron & React Calculator

-### A simple calculator app written in Electron, using React JS.
+### A simple calculator app written in React JS, using Electron to create a desktop applicaion.

 This app is built upon the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).